evgenyneu/evgenii.com/files/2016/09/ridiculous_strawberry_picking/the_complete_code.md

       physics.state.paused = true;
       shownstrawberryHasLandedOnEarthMessage = true;

       gameoverMessage.showWithContinueButton("A giant strawberry-shaped object safely landed on the Earth.
-The landing site has soon become a popular tourist attraction where one can buy a smoothie or a strawberry-shaped souvenir.", didTapContinueButtonAfterCollisionWithEarth);
+Its landing site became a thriving tourist attraction, where one can sip on a strawberry smoothie from a strawberry-shaped disposable cup, while perusing a vast selection of strawberry shaped key chains, baseball caps and spaceship fresheners.", didTapContinueButtonAfterCollisionWithEarth);
     }
   }